mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 # Genome change logging using range map

-MABE (Modular Agent-Based Evolution platform) [link to the introduction]
+For more information about MABE (Modular Agent-Based Evolution platform) see [this introduction](https://szendejo.github.io/waves/blog/Team-MABE.html).

 ## Genome Class

 ### Naïve Implementation

-The naïve implementation of the genome is using a vector data structure from teh standard library.
-The overwrite, insert and remove operations are, therefore, implemented using the standard library algorithms, for example:
+The naïve implementation of the genome is using a vector data structure from the standard library.
+The overwrite, insert and remove operations are, therefore, implemented using the standard library algorithms, specifically:
 ```cpp
 std::vector<std::byte> sites{std::byte(1), std::byte(2), std::byte(3)}; // this genome consists of three sites with values 1, 2 and 3